-After we do a complete inspection of your home, which usually takes about 3-4 hours, we go over anything that you may have found or have concerns about, then return to our office to work on the report for another hour or so.
+Because two or three of us are at your home at the same time, we can do a complete inspection in about two hours onsite.
+After our inspection we will go over anything that you may have found or have concerns about, then return to our office to work on your report for another hour or so.
 We then send the report to both you and the warranty department that same day.
 Your report is a professionally done, easy to read and understand report complete with plenty of pictures, diagrams, etc. The warranty department will then call you within a day or two to start scheduling the contractors to fix the issues in the report.
 It is that easy.

 BENEFITS OF A "PUNCHLIST" INSPECTIONS

 Typically the builder will ask you to submit a “punchlist” of any items that need attention within 2-3 weeks after you close on your new home.
 While most homeowners do this themselves, we also offer this service.
 Because some items found during this “honeymoon” period will only be fixed at that time, this is an important task to perform.
 For instance, a small scratch in a mirror or a kitchen sink may be repaired or replaced during the first couple of weeks, if found ten months after you have owned the home, it typically will not be fixed because it could have been caused through normal use within the last few months by the homeowner.
 Some new homeowners see the value of a trained eye doing this “punchlist”.